Israel's most elusive foe urges Hamas to fight on

 Deif has said Jews have "no right to even an inch" of mandate Palestine and will be driven from the land.
 Ten years ago he survived at least two Israeli attempts on his life and is virtually never seen in public.
 He spoke via recorded message.

-"The ground war they threaten us with would be the biggest hope for us to free the prisoners," Deif said in defiance of Israeli armor formed up on Gaza's border.
+"The ground war they threaten us with would be the biggest hope for us to free the prisoners," Deif said in defiance of Israeli armour formed up on Gaza's border.

 Forcing Israel to release thousands of jailed Palestinians is a Hamas priority.
 In October 2011, Hamas freed an Israeli soldier held captive for five years in exchange for more than 1,000 prisoners.